EdAncerys/Thermostat-Java-Script/README.md

 - Use Jasmine to Test-Drive Development of a thermostat
 - Using HTML/CSS to create a user interface on the web.
+- Using HTML/CSS to create a user interface on the web.
+- Use jQuery to build interactive functionality into a webpage.
+- Use AJAX to retrieve data from an API.

 #### To complete this challenge, you will need to: